DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/global_biases.rst

 Detailed API
 ------------

-This section provides a detailed reference for the Application Programming Interface (API) of the ``global_biases`` diagnostic, produced from the diagnostic function docstrings.
+This section provides a detailed reference for the Application Programming Interface (API) of the ``biases`` diagnostic, produced from the diagnostic function docstrings.

-.. automodule:: aqua.diagnostics.global_biases
+.. automodule:: aqua.diagnostics.biases
     :members:
     :undoc-members:
     :show-inheritance: